Top 5 Best Practices for a Secure Backup and Recovery Strategy

 Additionally, there are more cloud disaster recovery benefits compared to the conventional methods.
 With the cloud, recovery time is greatly reduced and the process is cost effective compared to the conventional tape backup.
 Another thing is that you can adjust the costs and performance of your disaster recovery platform in the cloud whereby you can decide to move priority systems and leave the less important ones to reduce cost.

-secure business continuity through A sturdy data backup strategy
+secure your business with A holistic data backup strategy

 Planning to implement a backup and disaster recovery solution to protect your data, reduce revenue, and limit productivity losses in the event of an outage or attack?